swiss-seismological-service/DUGseis/paper/paper.md

 # Acknowledgements
-The submitting author, Martina Rosskopf, is funded by the SNF Multi PhD project (200021_192151) in the Bedretto Underground Laboratory.
-The BedrettoLab is financed by the Werner Siemens Foundation, ETH Zürich and the Swiss National Science Foundation.
+The submitting author, Martina Rosskopf, is funded by SNF Project “Characterizing and understanding Enhanced Geothermal Systems (EGS) - novel tools and applications in a deep underground laboratory” (200021_192151).
+The BedrettoLab is financed by ETH Zürich and the Werner Siemens Foundation.
 This paper is BULGG publication BPN_008.

 # References